-Morocco also has an Association Agreement with the European Union (EU) that provides preferential tariff treatment for most exports of industrial and some agriculture goods from the EU to Morocco.
-The U.S.-Morocco FTA will help to remove any competitive disadvantages for U.S. firms.
-Morocco has also concluded an FTA with Turkey, and has concluded a regional FTA (that has yet to enter into force) with Jordan, Egypt and Tunisia.
+Morocco also has an Association Agreement with the European Union (EU) that provides preferential tariff treatment for most exports of industrial and some agricultural goods from the EU to Morocco.
+The U.S.-Morocco FTA has helped to remove any competitive disadvantages for U.S. firms.
+Morocco has also concluded a free trade agreement with Turkey, and has concluded a regional free trade agreement with Jordan, Egypt and Tunisia (the Aghadir Agreement) that entered into force in July 2006 but has not yet been fully implemented, as implementing regulations for the new Customs rates will not be circulated until early 2007.